konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 Flags:
 --bucket-name string   set the bucket name to store the Kubefirst config file -h, --help                 help for state
---pull                 pull Kubefirst config file to the S3 bucket --push                 Push Kubefirst config file to the S3 bucket.
+--pull                 Pull the Kubefirst config file from the S3 bucket.
+--push                 Push Kubefirst config file to the S3 bucket.
 --region string        Set S3 bucket region.
 ```